- Voice control with Siri

 How to use FaceTime to make video calls on your iPhone or iPad

 FaceTime is Apple's voice over IP (VoIP) calling service.
 It allows anyone with a recent iPhone, iPod touch, iPad, or Mac to make free video (or audio) calls to any other Apple user over Wi-Fi or cellular connection.
 That makes it perfect for keeping in touch with family who lives far away, with the kids while traveling, with business partners at distant offices, or even with that special someone while shopping for the perfect gift.
-It also makes it a great accessibility feature for anyone who is deaf or hard of hearing — you can visually communicate with sign-language right over FaceTime.
+It also makes it a great accessibility feature for anyone who is deaf or hard of hearing — you can visually communicate with sign language over a FaceTime video call.

 How to connect to hearing aids and use audio accessibility on your iPhone or iPad